firebase/superstatic/README.md

 }
 ```

-**redirects** you can specify to have certain url paths be redirected (specifying a custom http status code, or which defaults to 301) to other url paths by supplying an object to the `redirects` key.
+**redirects:** you can specify to have certain url paths be redirected (specifying a custom http status code, or which defaults to 301) to other url paths by supplying an object to the `redirects` key.
 Route path matching is similar to using custom routes.
 For example:

 Default 301 redirect